 Syrian rockets kill two in Turkey as Ankara fights Kurd militia

-The second rocket fell shortly after on a house 100 metres away, Kilis Governor Mehmet Tekinarslan said.

-One Syrian and one Turk was killed, the governor's office said, in attacks it blamed on the Syrian Kurdish People's Protection Units (YPG) militia firing from Syria.
+One Syrian and one Turk was killed, the governor's office said, in attacks it blamed on the Syrian Kurdish People's Protection Units or YPG, a militia that Turkey sees as a Syrian offshoot of the banned PKK, which has waged a three-decade insurgency inside Turkey.

 Turkish artillery fire towards Syria could be heard from the centre of Kilis.

-Turkey on Saturday launched operation "Olive Branch" together with Syrian rebels and Turkish warplanes striking targets to oust the YPG from its Afrin enclave in northern Syria.

-Hours before the rockets, Erdogan said Syrian opposition fighters and Turkish forces were "step by step taking control of Afrin".

-"Until the last terrorist is neutralised, this operation will continue," he vowed.
+Hours before the rockets, Erdogan said Syrian opposition fighters and Turkish forces were "step by step taking control of Afrin" and that: "Until the last terrorist is neutralised, this operation will continue."

-Ankara views the YPG as a terror group linked to the outlawed Kurdistan Workers' Party (PKK) waging a three-decade insurgency inside Turkey and blacklisted as a terror organisation by Ankara and its Western allies.

-But the YPG is still working closely with Washington against the Islamic State (IS) extremist group in Syria, in defiance of Turkey's warnings.
-The YPG strongly denies it is a terror outfit.
+The United States supports Turkey's fight against Kurdistan Works Party (PKK), a group which it too blacklists as an international terror organization.

+Indeed, in his call on Wednesday, Trump pledged that Washington and Ankara could improve their "strategic partnership" to better fight the Islamic States, Al-Qaeda and the PKK together.

+But inside Syria, US troops have formed a close partnership with the YPG to fight the Islamic State and - in parallel and to Turkey's disgust - the Syrian Kurds have created autonomous governments in border cantons like Afrin.

-There have been expressions of concern over Turkey's action from its NATO allies, who fear the campaign will impede the fight against IS and harm efforts to bring peace to Syria after a nearly seven-year civil war.
+Turkey's NATO allies are now concerned that Ankara's cross-border incursions will impede the fight against the IS group and harm efforts to bring peace to Syria after a nearly seven-year civil war.

-US President Donald Trump is expected to raise Washington's fears with Erdogan in telephone talks later on Wednesday.

-Crucial is the attitude of Russia, which has a military presence in the area and a cordial relationship with the YPG but is also working with Turkey on a peace process.

 'FIERCE RESISTANCE'